v1k0d3n/gantry/README.md

 [![Docker Repository on Quay](https://quay.io/repository/v1k0d3n/gantry/status "Docker Repository on Quay")](https://quay.io/repository/v1k0d3n/gantry)
-# Gantry: A Kubeadm Container Project
+# Gantry: a containerized kubeadm project
 A container that bootstraps Kubernetes using Kubeadm (containerized).

 **WARNING: THIS REPO IS A WIP**<br>
 This is just a working start, but not how the project will be used as an end state.
-The plan is to put all logic in the `entrypoint.sh` to determine distro (for required mounts and placement), state (bootstrap, clean, etc), and some considerations for plugins or options (Helm, IPVS, et).
+The plan is to put all logic in the `gantry` initially, to determine distro (for required mounts and placement), state (bootstrap, clean, etc), and potentially considerations for some common plugins or options (Helm, IPVS, etc).

 ## Basic Usage:
-If you want to try this as its in early stages, you can use it like this:
+If you want to try this as its in early stages, you can use the container like this:

 1. Builds the container like so:
 ```shell